 On the other hand, some people prefer the added sense of control that manually changing gears gives them, as well as the flexibility that a manual licence offers.
 While an automatic driving licence only qualifies you to drive automatic cars, a manual licence qualifies you to drive both transmissions.
 Plus, manual driving lessons and manual cars tend to be cheaper than their automatic counterparts.

 There’s no one right choice, so think carefully about which transmission would suit you best before choosing between the two.

-We provide lessons all over Hampstead, from Hampstead Village to Hampstead village to Hampstead Heath.
-But we also cover the whole of London!
-Our popular areas include:
+Driving lessons are popular from Hampstead Village to Hampstead village to Hampstead Heath.
+Other popular areas include: